BroSpek/cpmanager/README.md

 ## Setup and Usage

 1. Clone or download the repository.
-2.  **(Optional for initial setup):** Rename `app-config.example.json` to `app-config.json` and set `apiBaseUrl` to your OPNsense API endpoint URL (example: `https://192.168.1.1`).
+2.  **(Optional for initial setup):** Copy `app-config.example.json` to `app-config.json` and set `apiBaseUrl` to your OPNsense API endpoint URL (example: `https://192.168.1.1`).
 This file is loaded first, but subsequent changes made in the app's UI will be saved to local storage and take precedence.
     ```json
     {
       "apiBaseUrl": "https://192.168.1.1"